 Niku Steakhouse | Japanese Steakhouse | 61 Division St

 If you love dry-aged meats, Japanese A5 wagyu, innovative cocktails and an exceptional dining ambiance, take a seat at Niku Steakhouse.
 This spot is a meat-focused restaurant, highlighting an in-house dry aging program, exclusive cuts of coveted Japanese A5 wagyu with an emphasis on wood fired cooking.
 This chic steakhouse has just revitalized it’s bar program with novel cocktails & new menu items that are available for both Happy Hour and dinner service.
-The impressive illuminated bar houses an huge selection of Japanese Whiskeys, the perfect pairing for wagyu.
-Next door is The Butcher Shop, where head butcher, Guy Crims, sources his varieties of wagyu straight from Japan for the restaurant’s menu.
+The impressive illuminated bar houses a huge selection of Japanese Whiskeys, the perfect pairing for wagyu.
+Next door is The Butcher Shop, where head butcher, Guy Crims, sources his varieties of wagyu straight from Japan for the restaurants menu.

 What to order:

 Shigoku Oysters, Apple, Wasabi, Crème Fraîche; Wagyu Meatball, Egg Yolk, Tare, Sesame; Bone Marrow, Short Rib, Mushroom, Horseradish, Bordelaise; Black Cod, Lobster Tortelli, Broth Of Grilled Bones; American Wagyu Short Rib, Smoked, Braised, Glazed; Dry Aged Wagyu Ribeye.